sam189239/face_attendance/README.md

 - Testing

     - Test image loaded
-    - Images in face identified
+    - Faces in image identified
     - Embeddings extracted for test image faces
     - Compared with database for similarity
     - Identified